cbeck88/lua-primer/README.md

 **lua primer** is available under the boost software license.
 To my knowledge, this is in all cases compatible with the MIT license (which is used by lua).

-Just in case, it is also available under the MIT license.

 Not generous enough?
 Contact me, I am flexible.

 Tests